mate-academy/js_2048_game/README.md

 - High score is saved in local storage.
 - The game can be restarted by clicking the `Restart` button.

+# How to run the project locally

+- Fork and clone this repository
+- Run `npm install` in your terminal
+- Open `http://localhost:8080/` in your browser
+- Run `npm start` to start the project locally

+# Dependencies

+- Node v14.17.1 or higher
+- npm v8.19.2 or higher

 # Reflections

 The main goal of this project was to practice JavaScript and DOM manipulations and combine JavaScript with HTML and CSS.

 The main challenge was to implement the game logic.
 I had to think about all possible scenarios and how to implement them.

 Eventually I practiced in building more complex logic using knowledge I have gained so far until this point.

 ### This project is inspired by original [2048 game](https://play2048.co/)